untainsYD/untainYD-starred/README.md

 - [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line)

 ### Git
-- [git-tips/tips](https://github.com/git-tips/tips) - Most commonly used git tips and tricks.
+- [git-tips/tips](https://github.com/git-tips/tips) - most commonly used git tips and tricks.

 ### Servers
 - [mozilla syncserver](https://github.com/mozilla-services/syncserver) - This is an all-in-one package for running a self-hosted Firefox Sync server.
 It bundles the "tokenserver" project for authentication and the "syncstorage" project for storage, to produce a single stand-alone webapp.